Check out www.northeastern.edu/go to view the latest Co-op opportunity - announced by President Aoun last Thursday!

 - This position is made possible thanks to the generosity of a donor and international alumni who are willing to support the initiative.

 We are excited to announce our 2015 faculty-led Dialogue Programs for Summer 1 and Summer 2, 2015!
 Please note that although our Priority Deadline has now passed, you can still apply to programs!
 Programs are open until they close (or January 26th!)!
 Most programs are still accepting applications!
 Please check out our DOC Program Pages and apply today!

-The staff at OISP is an important resource in sending Northeastern students all over the world to study for a summer, semester or even a full year!
+The GEO staff is an important resource in sending Northeastern students all over the world to study for a summer, semester or even a full year!
 Not sure how to begin the study abroad process?
 Check out the steps below:

 - The website contains important information regarding all of the types and locations of our programs.
 Start reviewing which programs seem to interest you most